 How To Apply AIDA To Digital Marketing?

-Whether you’re carrying out search engine optimisation, paid media marketing or digital PR activities, the AIDA model can be used to speak to your designated audience at different touchpoints across their customer journey and interaction with your brand online.
+Whether you’re carrying out search engine optimisation, paid media marketing or digital PR activities, the AIDA marketing model can be used to speak to your designated audience at different touchpoints across their customer journey and interaction with your brand online.

 For search engine optimisation strategies, we like to utilise the conversion funnel when creating content across the site.
 When users are at the top of the funnel, the awareness and informational stage, they are most likely not sure what product or service they’re really looking for.
 They are simply browsing and gathering more information before they make an informed purchase.

 When carrying out paid marketing activities, such as search ads, paid social or Google shopping, a whole host of data around audiences already exists from paid search to help target and convert prospects more effectively.
-These audience data sets can be strategically used to understand where the user is currently on their purchase journey and bid accordingly.
-This can be separated into two sub-categories that naturally fit into two distinctive groups of customers; inbound and outbound.
+These audience data sets can be used strategically to understand where the user is currently on their purchase journey and bid accordingly.
+This can be separated into two sub-categories that naturally fit into two distinctive groups of customers: inbound and outbound.

-At this point, the ads are not brand heavy as such, but visually appealing to help increase their reach.
+At this point, the ads are not brand-heavy as such, but visually appealing to help increase their reach.
 When users are in the middle of the funnel, around the informational or desired stage, this is where you want to carry out campaigns that are going to engage your target audience and drive traffic to the site.
 These could include retargeting ads of products or services that a user had been looking at previously.

 At this crucial stage, you want to direct the user who clicks on your ads to the most relevant page.
 For example, for a lead-generating website towards the contact or quote form and for an e-commerce site, the exact product page where the user can convert easily from with a discount code.